meteor/demo-starter/intro-demo-notes.md

 update "anonymous" to

         Meteor.user().username

+* and we want to prevent unauthenticated users from posting messages.

+uncomment the "not authorized" code just above demonstration in the console (up arrow for the command) and in the app.

-* Finally, let's disable anonymous messages by hiding the input element if someone's not logged in
+* Finally, let's since unauthenticated users can't send messages, let's hide the input element if someone's not logged in.

 *html*
 surround <form> element:

     {{#if currentUser}}
         (existing form)
     {{/if}}

 * This is a handlebars `if` statement and will only render if currentUser is truthy. currentUser will return the user ID or a falsy value.
 * When we hit save, you'll see the input disappear
 * So, that's all the functionality that we need.

 ## Demo working app
 (create accounts and show messages both ways - note reactive changes based on login status)

 ## Deploy